Mitchell Tublin, MD

 Bae, KyongtaeAdvance Practice Provider:

-One of the largest clinical divisions within the department, abdominal imaging at UPMC has a national reputation for excellence, and division faculty are well-known throughout their subspecialty.
-This reputation has led to collaborations with physicians from all over the world who have come to UPMC to study with and learn from the division’s radiologists.
+One of the largest clinical divisions within the department of Radiology, abdominal imaging division at UPMC has a national reputation for excellence and its faculties are well-known in their field.
+This reputation has led to multiple successful collaborations with physicians from all over the world.
+Major areas of research include hepatobiliary and pancreatic diseases, trauma, and organ transplantation.

-Major research focuses for the division include hepatobiliary disease; trauma; ultrasound-guided, minimally-invasive treatments for cancer, and organ transplantation.
-The division is based at UPMC Presbyterian, and division faculty also staff UPMC Shadyside and UPMC Hillman Cancer Center.
+The abdominal imaging division is based at UPMC Presbyterian hospital.
+The division faculty also staff UPMC Shadyside and UPMC Hillman Cancer Center.

 For fellowship information, click here